Professor Mark Glancy

-I have written many articles on historical films for BBC History magazine.
-I have appeared in the media in radio programmes such as Archive Hour, Back Row, and Great Lives, and I was the editorial consultant for the documentary feature film Becoming Cary Grant (2017).
+I have written many articles about historical films for the magazines BBC History and History Revealed, and I have appeared in the media in radio programmes such as Archive Hour, Back Row, Free Thinking, and Great Lives.

 Other research interests include:

 • Anglo-American relations

 • Film culture, including film criticism and fan magazines

 • The Hollywood studio system

 • Propaganda and the Second World War

 - Cary Grant, the Making of a Hollywood Legend, Oxford University Press, 2020.

 - Hollywood and the Americanization of Britain (link is external), from the 1920s to the present, I.B.Tauris, 2013

 - The New Film History: Approaches, Methods and Sources (link is external), Palgrave/Macmillan, 2007, (co-edited with James Chapman and Sue Harper)